 Eating or drinking

 Time is never enough, so it is not uncommon for people to get a coffee cup and a snack on the go.
-Looking aside to take another sip of coffee while driving is another severe distraction.
-On top of that, the risk is even higher as your hands are busy holding a hot liquid or a sandwich.
+Looking aside to take another sip of coffee while driving is another distraction.
+On top of that, the risk is even higher as your hands are off the wheel holding a hot liquid or a sandwich.